Let’s continue investigating Software Architecture. Before reading, I recommend that you read the previous article from the series.

 Influence is the stakeholder power in project management.
-The stakeholder power is in influencing the level of the project investment, participating in the project budgeting, and having impact on people who make decisions on key issues during the project.
+The stakeholder power is in influencing the level of the project investment, participating in the project budgeting, and having an impact on people who make decisions on critical issues during the project.

 The map is divided into four sectors, which are the stakeholder groups.
-Different working methods are applied for each group.
+Different working methods are applied to each group.

 The first group is High influence, high importance — Good relations.
-It is necessary to establish close working relations with these stakeholders because, for them, the project is important, they are involved in the implementation and actively influence the process and result.
+It is necessary to establish close working relations with these stakeholders because, for them, the project is essential.
+They are involved in the implementation and actively influence the process and result.

 The second group is High influence, low importance — Monitoring.
-These stakeholders have power to implement the project, but are not too interested in it.
+These stakeholders have the power to implement the project but are not too interested in it.
 With this combination of factors, they can become sources of risk, so careful monitoring and management are required.

 The third group is Low influence, high importance — Protection.
-They require special initiatives to protect their interests, because the project is quite important for them, but their impact on its implementation is insignificant (or they have no possibility to influence).
+They require special initiatives to protect their interests because the project is quite crucial for them, but their impact on its implementation is insignificant (or they cannot influence).

 The fourth group is Low influence, low importance — Low priority.
 This group of stakeholders is involved and relatively interested, but not so much.
 Therefore, from the perspective of attention allocation, this group has a low priority.